ipspace/netlab/docs/labs/libvirt.md

 | Generic Linux          | generic/ubuntu2004 |
 | VyOS                   | vyos/current       |

-**NOTE**: Even if a new box version is available from Vagrant Cloud, Vagrant will only output a warning to the user letting them know an update is available.
-That user can choose to ignore the warning for now, or can update the box by running `vagrant box update`.
+**NOTES**:

-Vagrant can not and does not automatically download the updated box and update the machine because boxes can be relatively large (See: https://www.vagrantup.com/docs/boxes/versioning).
+* Even if a new box version is available from Vagrant Cloud, Vagrant will only output a warning to let the user know an update is available.
+You can ignore that warning or update the box with `vagrant box update`.

-However, we recommend to periodically download the updated box for:
+* Vagrant does not automatically download the updated boxes because boxes can be relatively large (See [Vagrant box versioning](https://developer.hashicorp.com/vagrant/docs/boxes/versioning) for details).
-* vyos/current
+* We recommend that you periodically download the updated box for `vyos/current`

 ## Building Your Own Boxes